till0r/archguide/README.md

 	nmcli con modify SSID con.zone FIREWALLDZONE con.mdns yes

 ### Mouse support
+This may not be necessary.
+My mouse was recognized without this step after logging in the first time.

 Use `gpm -t help` to list supported mice.
 For example for Logitec mice:

 	gpm -m /dev/input/mice -t logim